yashrmaa/yasharma/content/projects/datemedir.md

 draft: false
 ---

-A directory to host date me docs for *the feels alumni*.
+A directory to host [date me docs](https://archive.is/oHrMg) for *[the feels alumni](https://catchthefeels.co/)*.
 Location is assumed to be NYC.

+What is a *Date me Doc*?

+It's a free form dating bio.
+The New York Times covered it in detail.
+Please see the article [here](https://archive.is/oHrMg).

-Please refresh the page to see the submission once you have added it to the form.
+Please refresh the page to see the submission after adding it to the form.

 # Submissions